 Service provision from a Constabulary back-office perspective has been less impacted than the operational services.
 Business continuity plans have worked well, and naturally there has been a focus on provision of critical support.
-There was an initial change freeze imposed, with most projects put on hold.
-As a result of this many functions were able to remain, providing a similar level of business as usual service to that provided pre-pandemic.
-Project work has been restarted and demand is back to pre-Covid levels and the back office is responding well.
-For instance, the fleet is still being serviced, the estate maintained for everyday use, improvements have been made to enabling applications to support home working, staff and officers have been paid on time, supplier payments are still being made, and the statutory accounts preparation has been completed in line with original deadlines
+There has been a change freeze imposed, most projects have been put on hold, and demand on the back-office has been managed through the Gold, Silver and Bronze structures.
+As a result of this many functions have been able to remain providing a similar level of business as usual service to that provided pre-pandemic.
+For instance, the fleet is still being serviced, the estate maintained for everyday use, improvements have been made to enabling applications to support home working, staff and officers have been paid on time, supplier payments are still being made, and the statutory accounts preparation has been completed in line with original deadlines.

 From a back-office perspective, when lockdown was announced, arrangements were put into place for those in the vulnerable categories to remain at home and in addition those that could work from home (both vulnerable and non-vulnerable) were instructed to do so.
-Rotas were established for services that needed an onpremise presence, and arrangements were put in place to provide physical distancing for those that had to remain on site.
+Rotas were established for services that needed an on-premise presence, and arrangements were put in place to provide physical distancing for those that had to remain on site.
 During the time of lockdown additional laptops have been acquired to increase the number of people working from home.